Dashadower/zahlen/README.md

 Zahlen is simple imperative language for integer expressions.
-It's main purpose is to be a very simple language to practice implementing static analysis techniques.
+Its main purpose is to be a very simple language to practice implementing static analysis techniques.

 ## Example Program - fibonacci